Makgale26/CMPG-323-Project-2-42638046-/README.md

 Authentication: Secure the API endpoints using JWT-based authentication.
 Swagger Documentation: Explore and interact with the API using Swagger UI.

+## Problem Statement
+### Problem Statement

+In today's fast-paced business environment, organizations increasingly rely on automation to enhance efficiency and reduce operational costs.
+However, tracking the impact of these automation processes—specifically in terms of time saved and cost savings—remains a significant challenge.
+Many existing solutions lack the capability to effectively manage and analyze telemetry data related to various projects and clients.

+The absence of a comprehensive tool leads to inefficiencies in decision-making, as organizations struggle to quantify the benefits of automation initiatives.
+Additionally, without robust tracking and reporting mechanisms, businesses cannot fully capitalize on their automation investments or identify areas for further improvement.

+To address these challenges, we propose the development of a RESTful API using .NET 8 and Azure.
+This API will facilitate the efficient tracking, management, and analysis of telemetry data related to automation processes, enabling organizations to:

+1. **Accurately track time and cost savings**: Provide detailed insights into the effectiveness of automation across various projects and clients.
+2. **Simplify data management**: Enable users to easily create, read, update, and delete telemetry records.
+3. **Enhance security**: Implement JWT-based authentication to safeguard sensitive data.
+4. **Promote usability**: Offer a user-friendly interface via Swagger UI for exploration and interaction with the API.

+By addressing these needs, the proposed API will empower organizations to make informed decisions, optimize their automation strategies, and ultimately achieve greater operational efficiency.
 ## Database set up

 Set up your SQL Server and create a database named sqlDatabaseCmpg323.